Back 4 Blood: Story

 The game's campaign begins with Walker, "Mom", Evangelo, and Holly, arriving at a settlement in Evansburgh to trade supplies.
 A horde of mutated Ridden suddenly swarm and overrun Evansburgh.
 As the team retreats to Fort Hope, their commander, General Phillips, has them demolish the Washington Crossing Bridge to delay the Riddens' advance.

 At Fort Hope, the team finds more Ridden attacking their stronghold and overrunning the town outside its walls.
 With the help of Hoffman, Karlee, Doc, and Jim, they successfully defend the fort and rescue survivors.
 The Cleaners are sent to a mine where the Ridden hordes have been emerging from.
 After sealing the mine, the Cleaners raid a police station and a crashed military cargo plane to secure more armaments.

 Phillips sends the Cleaners to another location to extract Doctor Rogers, a scientist who has developed a chemical weapon called T-5 that is significantly effective against the Ridden.
 After successfully extracting Rogers and his research materials, the Cleaners travel to an abandoned research and quarantine center to collect materials to produce T-5.
 There, the Cleaners discover a mass grave, which has become a breeding ground for the Ridden and their new mutant variants.

-After securing the T-5 compounds, the Cleaners fly back to Fort Hope in a Black Hawk helicopter piloted by Rogers, and see Fort Hope being attacked by a massive burrowing Ridden called "the Abomination".
+After securing the T-5 compounds, the Cleaners fly back to Fort Hope in a helicopter piloted by Rogers, and see Fort Hope being attacked by a massive burrowing Ridden called "the Abomination".
 The Cleaners weaken the Abomination with a T-5 payload before their helicopter crashes, killing Rogers.
 On the ground, the Cleaners neutralize the Abomination together.
 With Fort Hope saved, Walker rallies the Cleaners to hunt down more Abominations and turn the tide against the Ridden.

 During this time, the Cleaners Heng and Sharice join the team due to the surge of "Ridden Hives" which are popping up across Evansburgh and Finleyville.
-The team venture down into these Hives to clean them out of ridden, see proof of other groups who are brave enough to venture down into the hives and collect "Skull Totems" to trade with a mysterious group known as "The Collectors".
+The team venture down into these Hives to clean them out of Ridden, see proof of other groups who are brave enough to venture down into the hives, and collect "Skull Totems" to trade with a mysterious group known as "The Collectors".